-Aggregated Transport Score (ATS)

-This method simply sums up the result of the aforementioned measures of connectivity to determine the overall performance of the connectivity network of the region.
-The higher the ATS, the more connected the region is.
+Aggregated Transport Score (ATS) as a network analytical technique simply sums up the result of the aforementioned measures of connectivity to determine the overall performance of the connectivity network of the region.
+The higher the ATS, the more connected the region.

-RESULTS AND DISCUSSIONS
+RESULTS